substance/substance-legacy/README.md

 Substance
 ================================================================================

-Substance is a data-driven document authoring tool based on the ContentGraph document format.
+Substance is a data-driven realtime document authoring tool based on the [Data.Graph](http://github.com/michael/data) data format.
 Be aware this is demo-ware for the moment.
-However our final mission is to create a free and independent information sharing platform, available to everyone.
+However, our final mission is to create a free and independent information sharing platform, available to everyone.

 Motivation
 --------------------------------------------------------------------------------

 * Information wants to be free
-* Information wants to be beautiful
 * Reading should be distraction-free (no noise like blinking ads etc.)
 * Favor Semantic editing, since writing is about content, not formatting
+* Allow realtime participation of collaborators

 **And that's how it looks like (at least atm):**